ForgottenHistory/csv-api/README.md

 ## How to Build & Run

 **Install & run bat files have been included.
-Run install then run.**
+Install then run.**

+**REQUIREMENTS: JAVA 21 & MAVEN**

-To manually build the application, run in terminal:
+To manually build the application, run in terminal at root folder:

 ```bash
 mvn clean install